lisa-lumos/Apache-Spark/12-performance.md

 - `spark.speculation.task.duration.threshold = None`.
 After this time, the scheduler will run a speculative task.

 ## Dynamic Resource Allocation
+It is a Spark config.

+Your Spark cluster could be multi-user, so at any time, it might be running multiple Spark applications.

+Assume your cluster has a mix capacity of 100 containers.
+One application is currently running, and demands 100 containers.
+Now anther small application is submitted, and it demands only 5 containers.

+Spark resource allocation define how your application request resources, and how it releases the resources back to the cluster manager:
+- Static allocation.
+Default.
+First come, first reserve.
+The first application will demand resources, and reserve them for the entire duration.
+These resources are released back to the cluster manager, only when the application finishes its execution.
+For example, your application has 5 stages, and one stage requires 400 parallel tasks, and another stage only require 100.
+You need 100 executors with 4 cpu cores each, because you have a stage that needs to run 400 tasks.
+But the latter stage only need 100 executors, yet your app to hold all the 400 executors to the end.
+- Dynamic allocation.
+Automatically release the executors, if they are not using it; and again acquire executors when they are needed.
+Enable by:
+  - `spark.dynamicAllocation.enabled = true`
+  - `spark.dynamicAllocation.shuffleTracking.enabled = true`

+`spark.dynamicAllocation.executorIdleTimeout = 60s`. default.
+Controls the release time for an idle executor.
+If an executor is idle with no task running there for 60s, your application will release executor back to the cluster manager.

+`spark.dynamicAllocation.schedulerBacklogTimeout = 1s`.
+Controls the request time for more executors.
+If you have some pending tasks for more than 1s, and do not have any free executor to run them, your application will request more executors.

+Recommendation: If you have a shared cluster, you should enable dynamic allocation, so your Spark application can demand and release executors dynamically.

 ## Spark Schedulers